Carry out, on a systematic basis, audits, inspections and other control actions to the activity carried out by bodies, services and entities;

 Following the restructuring of the State’s organisational model, determined by Decree-Law 86-A/2011 of 12 July, the Ministry of Agriculture, Rural Development and Fisheries and the Ministry of the Environment and Regional Planning were abolished, having succeeded the Ministry of Agriculture, the Sea, of the Environment and Spatial Planning (MAMAOT), whose organic law, Decree-Law 7/2012 of 17 January, created the General Inspection of Agriculture, Sea, Environment and Spatial Planning (IGAMAOT), resulting from the merger of the former General Inspection of Agriculture and Fisheries and General Inspection of Environment and Spatial Planning.

-Under the terms of the Organic Law of the XXII Constitutional Government, published by Decree-Law 169-B/2019, of 3 December, in its current version, IGAMAOT is a central service of the direct administration of the State, endowed with administrative autonomy, with direction exercised jointly by the Minister of State Modernization and Public Administration, Minister of the Environment and Climate Action, Minister of Agriculture and Minister of the Sea.
+Under the terms of the Organic Law of the XXIII Constitutional Government, published by Decree-Law 32/2022, of 9 May, IGAMAOT is a central service of the direct administration of the State, endowed with administrative autonomy, with direction exercised jointly by Minister of the Economy and Maritime Affairs, Minister of Environment and Climate Action, Minister of Territorial Cohesion and the Minister of Agriculture and Food.

-IGAMAOT is a central service of the State’s direct administration of control, audit and inspection for the areas included in the mission and attributions of the bodies and services subject to the supervision of the Minister of State Modernization and Public Administration, Minister of Environment and Climate Action, Minister of Agriculture and Minister of the Sea.
+IGAMAOT is a central service of the State’s direct administration of control, audit and inspection for the areas included in the mission and attributions of the bodies and services subject to the supervision of the Minister of the Economy and Maritime Affairs, Minister of Environment and Climate Action, Minister of Territorial Cohesion and Minister of Agriculture and Food.

 IGAMAOT has its headquarters in Lisbon and operates throughout the country.